c6o/docs/content-partners/partners/digitalocean.md

 ✔    Connecting remote service to local tunnel.
 Done
 ```

 Now any in-cluster traffic destined for the service my-service that includes the header header-name:header-value will instead be rerouted to your local machine; whilst all other traffic will continue as normal.
 For example, if an incoming request to  `service-name` with header `header-name:header-value` will be forwarded on to your local workstation on the same port as the server.
-You can specify to use a different port, using the `-r` intercept argument.
+You can specify to use a different port, using the `-r` intercept argument for the remote port and the '-l' argument for the local port.

 Of course, if your service isn't web-based then access it how you normally would in cluster, for example via TCP connection.